18F/g-dataservices/ISSUE_TEMPLATE/SPEAKER_SUGGESTION.md

 [ Put the name of the speaker you'd like to see address the group in the issue title, then delete this text ]

-## Descrption / overview of who this speaker is
+## Description / overview of who this speaker is

 [ Briefly describe the person who you are suggesting as a speaker.
 Where do they work currently?
-Why do you think the Data Services Guild would be interrested in hearing from this person? ]
+Why do you think the Data Services Guild would be interested in hearing from this person? ]

 ## Outreach